YiFangwan/kernel/doc/docutils/salomepypkg.rst

   "visualization of structural elements".
 This is used by mechanical ingeneers to create the 3D geometrical object corresponding to the numerical model of a given structural element.
+* ``salome.smesh``: to manipulated smesh data handled from the SObject in the SALOME study.

 The target point is to have the ``salome.kernel`` part in the KERNEL module, the ``salome.geom`` part in the GEOM module, and so on.
 And